solana-foundation/developer-content/content/courses/onchain-development/intro-to-onchain.md

   fail.
 - Solana programs are commonly written in **Rust** with the **Anchor** framework.
-- Anchor programs have IDLs (Interface Description Language), small JSON files that describe programs.
+- Anchor programs have IDLs (Interface Description Language) and small JSON files that describe programs.
 IDLs can be used to automatically generate JS/TS libraries for a program.

 ## Overview